 Unblocking a toilet with water pressure

-If the above methods haven’t worked, you may be wondering how to unblock a badly blocked toilet.
+If the above methods haven’t worked, you may be wondering how to unblock a toilet at home.
 Using water pressure can be a very effective option for blockages that cannot be reached by a plumbing snake.
 Even when the toilet isn’t totally blocked, water pressure is an ideal toilet unblocker tool that provides good maintenance.

 Before using the water pressure method, ensure you have the right hose and nozzle equipment needed to perform the job safely and correctly.
 Toilets connected to septic tanks or cesspits should not use this option and instead hire a professional, as using this method could cause further damage.